Jamie-hb/persist/README.md

+PersiST outputs a number of quantities for each gene:

+- **CoSS**: The Coefficient of Spatial Structure, a continuous quantity that can serve as a proxy for the amount of spatial structure in a gene's expression.
+- **Ratio**: Roughly, this measures how much of a gene's CoSS is down to a single spatial features.
+Genes with a high ratio may be techinical artefacts, see [2] for details.
+- **gene_rank**: The rank of each gene, where gene's are ranked from highest to lowest CoSS (so a rank of 1 is give to the gene with the highest CoSS).
+- **possible_artefact**: Based on the ratio, PersiST automatically flags genes as possible artefacts [2].
+We emphasise that this is only a suggestion, manual inspection should be performed before dismissing any genes.
+- **svg**: Based on the CoSS scores, PersiST automatically calls genes as spatially variable or not [2].

+Let's plot the expression of those genes for which the CoSS is highest (here expression is measured in counts per million).

 ```python
 from plotting_utils import plot_many_genes
 plot_many_genes(df, list(metrics.gene)[:20])
 ```

 ![png](README_files/kpmp_svgs.png)

 We can see that PersiST effectively surfaces those genes with notable spatial structure.